 Manali Leh Highway Travel Time

-Best time to travel on Manali Leh highway
+Best Time to Travel from Manali to Leh

 Manali Leh Highway Permit

 There is really no pass or permit required to travel from Manali to Leh.
 The only permit needed is to cross over Rohtang Pass that I provided details of above.
-However, if you reached Leh by Srinagar and returning via Manali, then even this permit is not needed.
-Carrying a valid identify proof like Aadhar card, Driver’s license, Voter’s ID, Passport etc is a must though as you will have to register yourself at several check posts in between and maybe asked to produce an identity proof.
+However, if you reached Leh from Srinagar and returning via Manali, then even this permit is not needed.

 Manali Leh Highway Weather